kyle-johnson/rollup-plugin-optimize-lodash-imports/packages/rollup-plugin/README.md

 ![LGTM Grade](https://img.shields.io/lgtm/grade/javascript/github/kyle-johnson/rollup-plugin-optimize-lodash-imports)
 [![license](https://img.shields.io/npm/l/rollup-plugin-optimize-lodash-imports)](https://github.com/kyle-johnson/rollup-plugin-optimize-lodash-imports/blob/main/LICENSE)

+There are [multiple](https://github.com/webpack/webpack/issues/6925) [issues](https://github.com/lodash/lodash/issues/3839) [surrounding](https://github.com/rollup/rollup/issues/1403) [tree-shaking](https://github.com/rollup/rollup/issues/691) of lodash.
+Minifiers, even with dead-code elimination, cannot currently solve this problem.
+Check out the test showing that even with terser as a minifier, [this plugin can still reduce bundle size by 70%](https://github.com/kyle-johnson/rollup-plugin-optimize-lodash-imports/blob/main/packages/rollup-plugin/tests/bundle-size.test.ts) for [an example input](https://github.com/kyle-johnson/rollup-plugin-optimize-lodash-imports/blob/main/packages/rollup-plugin/tests/fixtures/standard-and-fp.js).
+With this plugin, bundled code output will _only_ include the specific lodash methods your code requires.

-Like [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash) but runs in [rollup.js](https://rollupjs.org/) without Babel.
-Also includes an option to use [lodash-es](https://www.npmjs.com/package/lodash-es) for cases where you're outputting CommonJS and ES builds and want your ES builds to transparently use lodash-es.
+There is also an option to use [lodash-es](https://www.npmjs.com/package/lodash-es) for projects which ship CommonJS and ES builds: the ES build will be transformed to import from `lodash-es`.

 ### This input